dsherret/ts-nameof/readme.md

 npm install ts-nameof --save-dev
 ```

+**VERSION 2 BREAKING CHANGE:** Please re-read the instructions for setting up ts-nameof when upgrading to version 2.
+Most instructions use the typescript compiler API's transformation API now.

 You may need to add a reference to this package's typescript definition file in order to declare the global `nameof` function:

 ```typescript